loganwuu/course_roster_multiple_view/README.md

 #### By Logan Wu & Filipe Silvestre

 ## Description
 An app that allows you to add classes and add students to classes.
+The ```home``` page link is now constantky showing on each views for added convenience to toggle between them.

 ## Setup